EIRSAT-1: Payloads

 EIRSAT-1 carried three Irish-developed experiments, or payloads.

 GMOD - The Gamma-ray Module

-The first payload element (called the ‘Gamma-ray Module’ or ‘GMOD’) is a miniaturised sensor for use in the detection of gamma-rays from both cosmic and atmospheric phenomena.
-The sensor is called a silicon photomultiplier (SiPM) that was developed by SensL Ltd. in County Cork (currently part of ON Semiconductor).
+The first payload element (called the ‘Gamma-ray Module’ or ‘GMOD’) was a miniaturised sensor for use in the detection of gamma-rays from both cosmic and atmospheric phenomena.
+The sensor was a silicon photomultiplier (SiPM) that was developed by SensL Ltd. in County Cork (currently part of ON Semiconductor).
 The SiPM has the potential to revolutionise in-situ and remote sensing of gamma-rays in space by removing the need for conventional photomultiplier tubes that are typically very bulky, fragile and require high voltages to operate.

 EMOD - the ENBIO Module

 The second payload element (called the ‘ENBIO Module’ or ‘EMOD’) provided in-orbit demonstration of novel protective oxide surface treatments made by ENBIO Ltd. (SolarWhite and SolarBlack).
 These surface treatments were developed for use on the ESA Solar Orbiter mission, and EIRSAT-1 provided the opportunity for these coatings to be thermally tested.
 The temperature of the coatings were measured throughout the mission.